raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### vcos

-The `vcos` cammand has a number of sub commands
+The `vcos` command has a number of sub commands.

 `version` Displays the build date and version of the firmware on the VideoCore.
 `log status` Displays the error log status of the various VideoCore software areas.